 If you think about the entire color pipeline from camera sensor to monitor screen, the AMF format with its explicitly documented color pipeline covers a huge part of that pipeline.
 Although there might remain some settings outside the scope of ACES and AMF (for instance camera-specific RAW processing settings or the topic of monitor calibration), the AMF format is a great help for transferring looks from one software system to another.

-The latest versions of all Livegrade and Silverstack product variants support ACES 1.2 and the described export of AMF files.
+All Livegrade and Silverstack product variants support ACES 1.2 and the described export of AMF files.
 You might need to download ACES 1.2 transforms from the “ACES” preference pane within the applications.
 AMF export is only supported for projects using ACES 1.2.